 Queen Anne’s Lace Jelly Recipe

-Making jelly out of edible flowers is a fun way to make unusual jellies that taste delicious on toast, and have a beautiful range of soft, clear colors.
+Using edible flowers is a fun way to make unusual jellies that taste delicious on toast and have a beautiful range of soft, clear colors.
 This jelly is simple to make and does not require a jelly bag or other special jelly-making equipment.
-Queen Anne’s Lace is an edible flower which creates a gorgeous pink jelly: once canned, the jelly makes a wonderful homemade gift.
-This is also a fun recipe because Queen Anne’s Lace is a great acid indicator: the jelly will turn from green to pink once lemon juice is added to the recipe!
-One thing is sure: bringing a can of Queen Anne’s Lace jelly to a party will certainly start a lot of conversation!
+Queen Anne’s Lace is an edible flower that creates a gorgeous pink jelly: Once canned, the jelly makes a wonderful homemade gift.
+This is also a fun recipe because Queen Anne’s Lace is a great acid indicator: The jelly will turn from green to pink once lemon juice is added to the recipe!
+One thing is sure: Bringing a can of Queen Anne’s Lace jelly to a party will certainly start a lot of conversation!

 Before attempting to make any recipe from Queen Anne’s Lace, please read this article: How to Identify Queen Anne’s Lace.
-There is a very toxic plant which loosely resembles Queen Anne’s Lace – poison Hemlock is fatal to those who ingest any part of the plant, so do not attempt to make this recipe unless you are able to clearly identify both plants.
+There is a very toxic plant that loosely resembles Queen Anne’s Lace—poison Hemlock is fatal to those who ingest any part of the plant, so do not attempt to make this recipe unless you are able to clearly identify both plants.
 Queen Anne’s Lace has hairy, green stems, smells like carrots, and usually has a purple “heart” in the middle of the flower.
-The flowers curl up like bird’s nests when the flower has been fertilized.
+The flowers curl up like a bird’s nests when the flower has been fertilized.
 Hemlock smells musty, has hairless, splotchy stems, and creates anise-like seeds when the flowers are fertilized.

 - 2 cups of flower heads, cut very close to the base (include as few leaves or green parts as possible).